 - The successful applicant/group must submit an annual progress report to MLA according to guidelines for grant reporting procedures established for the Lindberg Research Fellowship.

 The awardee/group receives an unrestricted grant that is awarded to the applicant/group and not to an organization or institution.
 The grant may be used for salaries, supplies, equipment, travel, fees, insurance, salaries for research assistants, and other research-related costs as specified in the grant application.
 The grant may not be used for institutional overhead, other indirect costs, income tax payments, or tuition.
-Acceptance of the grant may be subject to institutional rules and regulations and to all applicable tax laws.
+Acceptance of the grant may be subject to institutional rules, regulations, and to all applicable tax laws.

 - To apply for support, an individual/group must be sponsored by an institution or an organization.
-One or a combination of the following institutions or organizations may sponsor applicants: MLA Board, committees, sections, and chapters; graduate schools of library and information science; university deans or department chairs in health professions schools or health care organizations; library organizations; or scientific academics and societies.
+One or a combination of the following institutions or organizations may sponsor applicants: MLA Board, committees, caucuses, and chapters; graduate schools of library and information science; university deans or department chairs in health professions schools or health care organizations; library organizations; or scientific academies and societies.

-- Applicants must be citizens or permanent residents of the United States or Canada or have been lawfully admitted for permanent residence at the time of appointment.
+- be citizens or permanent residents of the United States or Canada or have been lawfully admitted for permanent residence at the time of appointment.

-- Health sciences librarians, health professionals, researchers, educators, and administrators are eligible.
+- be health sciences librarians, health professionals, researchers, educators, and administrators are eligible.

 - An applicant/group may resubmit an application for the Lindberg Research Fellowship for up to a two-year period.

-- In the case of a group application, the primary investigator should submit her/his curriculum vitae or biographical sketch as well as information about each member of the research collaboration group including what role each individual will perform in the research process;
+- In the case of a group application, the primary investigator should submit their curriculum vitae or biographical sketch as well as information about each member of the research collaboration group including what role each individual will perform in the research process.

-- Detailed research proposal: The proposal should be 5–10 pages in length, and it should include all critical elements of the proposed study including background and rationale, research aims, budget, research design and methodology, timeline, and plans for disseminating the results; and
+- include all critical elements of the proposed study including background and rationale, research aims, budget, research design and methodology, timeline, and plans for disseminating the results.

-- Letters of support from the applicant/group’s home institution or from sponsoring institutions or organizations such as the board, committees, sections, and chapters of MLA; graduate schools of library and information science; university deans or department chairs in health professions schools or health care organizations; library organizations; or, scientific academies and societies.
+- from the applicant/group’s home institution or from sponsoring institutions or organizations such as the board, committees, caucuses, and chapters of MLA; graduate schools of library and information science; university deans or department chairs in health professions schools or health care organizations; library organizations; or, scientific academies and societies.

-- The letters of support should address why the research is significant to the field and why the applicant/group is qualified to do the research.
+- should address why the research is significant to the field and why the applicant/group is qualified to do the research.

 Review and Awards Criteria